ClementTsang/bottom/README.md

 ### Windows

-You can currently install by cloning and building yourself.
+You can currently install by cloning and building yourself using `cargo build --release`.
 You may need to install a font like [FreeMono](https://fonts2u.com/free-monospaced.font) and use a terminal like cmder for font support to work properly, unfortunately.

 ### MacOS